mojocraftdojo/fraud_detection/README.md

 The standard ML models tested and compared here are:

    -- Logistic Regression

    -- Support Vector Machine

    -- Random Forest

    -- XGBoost

    -- CatBoost

    -- Gradient Boosting

-These models are built using Scikit-learn framework
+The above models are built using Scikit-learn framework

-An additional Artificial Neural Network (ANNs) model is also trained to compare with the above models.
-The model is built using Keras/Tensorflow2 framework.
+On top of these, an Artificial Neural Network (ANNs) model is also trained to compare with the above models.
+This model is built suing Keras/Tensorflow2 framework.